 However, the PPID horses in this study with oxidative stress in the brain did not have evidence of systemic oxidative stress.

 Treating exaggerated ACTH levels in horses experiencing laminitis or at risk of laminitis is reasonable.
 Low doses of pergolide (0.5 - 1 mg) are generally a good starting point at this time of year when horses are not showing elevated ACTH at other times of the year.
 Horses can be weaned after December or even as late as April, then tested again to see how their ACTH levels are during other times of the year.
 It is important to note that Seasonal Rise is not just about the blood work — it's important to always monitor the horse, as well as blood work.

 Symptomatically, there are so many subtle changes with PPID not picked up with current blood diagnostics, that often it is the early cases of PPID that owners and veterinary practitioners miss.
-Fall laminitis in adult horses with or without obesity or laminitis occurring late in life for the first time; loss of topline and potbelly appearance; weight loss; increased appetite; lethargy; skin sensitivities; minor shedding changes; worsening insulin resistance — all these commonly occur before the more recognizable and somewhat advanced non-shedding, curly-coat stages.
+Fall laminitis in adult horses with or without obesity or laminitis occurring late in life for the first time; loss of topline and potbelly appearance; weight loss; increased appetite; lethargy; skin sensitivities; minor shedding changes; worsening insulin resistance; appearance of new allergies; unexplained tendon or ligament problems — all of these commonly occur before the more recognizable and somewhat advanced non-shedding, curly-coat stages.